Wondering how to invest in battery metals? Here’s a quick guide to lithium, cobalt, graphite, vanadium and manganese.

 Read on for a quick go-to guide on the battery metals sector.

-Automakers are expected to continue to look for ways to lock down long-term supply of lithium and other key materials used in EV batteries, while investment in the sector continues to be key to ensure global output can keep up with expected demand in the near future.
+Automakers are expected to continue to look for ways to lock down long-term supply of lithium and other important materials used in EV batteries, while investment in the sector continues to be key to ensure global output can keep up with expected demand in the near future.

 A native element mineral that’s both a form of coal and the most stable form of carbon, graphite is known to be a dry lubricant.
 As the only non-metal element that’s a good conductor of electricity, it can be used in lithium-ion batteries, as well as in nuclear reactors and the refractory and steel industries.